xenia-e/capstone/README.md

 # Machine Learning Model:
+Physical attributes are a primary factor for why an athlete will choose to participate in a specific sport.
+Based on the minute differences between Olympic athlete physical features, can we determine whether or not an athlete will receive an Olympic Medal?

 Using data from the Olympic games from 1900 to 2016, we are using a Random Forest Classifier to predict if Olympic athletes will earn a medal based on their physical attributes.
 Please find the code [here](https://github.com/xenia-e/capstone/blob/main/MachineLearning/Olympics_Machine_Learning_Model.ipynb).

+We have connected our code to the AWS database.
+AWS is connected to a local Postgres server.

 #### Description of data preprocessing
 * Body types vary based on sport, so to improve our model's accuracy, we filtered our data to only look at gymnastics.